 I love how long and slender the leaves are and that it can give just the right amount of texture to a room when you tuck it in a corner.
 Like wandering jew and pothos ivy, it comes in a variety of shades of green including variegated versions.
 No matter which version you choose you can’t go wrong by choosing this sleek, low-maintenance beauty that is definitely a hard to kill houseplant.

-Variegated snake plant in footed bowl.
+Variegated snake plant in footed bowl that is a hard to kill housplants

-Small potted snake plants presented as gifts
+Small potted snake plants presented as gifts and hard to kill houseplants

-Girl's hand touching variegated snake plant
+Girl's hand touching variegated snake plant, a houseplant that is hard to kill

 To propagate: